 Once the cycle has been disrupted, the emphasis is on learning how to live in harmony.
 It is vitally important both parties recognise their parts in the cycle and how both parties, working together, can dismantle the cycle of violence, even if separation from each other is the wisest path forwards.

-All parties need to find safe words to indicate upcoming concern / fear / need before the emotions become an imperative (a requirement to react, vs a desire to act), a means of safely taking time and space from each other without suspicion, and to identify what it means to be a concrete functioning family again.
+- find safe words to indicate upcoming concern / fear / need before the emotions become an imperative (a requirement to react, vs a desire to act)

 Separating

-Frequently the best option is to separate.
-Concluding a separation usually follows either an extreme explosion that has crossed too many lines, a history that seems to be unforgivable, failed attempts to break the cycle of violence, or a recognition that even if the violence were to be gone, the trust is now lost and can never return.
+A separation usually follows either an extreme explosion that has crossed too many lines, a history that seems to be unforgivable, failed attempts to break the Cycle of Violence, or a recognition that even if the violence were to be gone, the trust is now lost and can never return.
+Generally, the Victim decides it is enough and is either Angry or Disgusted.

-Separating is hard.
-It is rare that assets are divided evenly, that support is mutual and space is respected.
-Usually the separation is more of the slash and burn, salting the earth behind you style of separation.
-The perpetrator can shift to stalking mode, or become a hunter with a real potential of aggravated assault or murder.
+The Perpetrator can shift to stalking mode, or become a hunter with a real potential of aggravated assault or murder.
 Collateral damage can occur to objects, friends and pets.
-The danger is real, but should not stop the victim from separating if necessary.
-For fear of safety, some victims have changed state or even country, changing their name, left behind all family and started from the very beginning again.
-This is about almost as rare as the mutual separation, but the risk is significantly higher.
+The danger is real, but should not stop the Victim from separating – just change how.
+For fear of safety, some Victims have changed state or even country, changing their name, left behind all family and started from the very beginning again.
+This is almost as rare as the mutual separation, but the risk is significantly higher.

 To exit might require cutting off large portions of family.
+Look for family members that didn’t like the Perpetrator and swallow your bride as you seek their aid.

 Once separation has been successful it is important for both the perpetrator and victim to begin looking at their relationship pattern and recognise the power they have to avoid a cycle of domestic violence in their next relationships.